membraneframework-labs/guide/guide/creating_app/pipeline.md

 {:membrane_element_mad, "~> 0.2.3"}
 ```

 These dependencies rely on native libraries that have to be available in your system.
-You can use the following commands to install them.
+You can use [this docker image](https://hub.docker.com/r/membrane/bionic-membrane) or the following commands to install them.

 ### MacOS